-Six black obstacles (cylinders of diameter 20 cm and height 90 cm) are put in the half of the field in front of the yellow goal the field, as defending players.
+Six black obstacles (cylinders of diameter 20 cm and height 90 cm) are put in the field, as defending players.
 In KidSize the obstacles are placed within the area between the blue goal's penalty mark and the yellow goal.
 The obstacles are put at arbitrary positions by the referees, just before the start of each trial, when the robot is already waiting at the starting position and are rearranged at each trial.
 The distance between the obstacles is at least 50 cm for KidSize and at least 100 cm for TeenSize and AdultSize.
 No obstacles are placed in the center circle.
 At least one obstacle is placed on the direct line between the ball's starting position and the center of the yellow goal.
-The ball is randomly chosen and is placed at the center mark center of the penalty area line and the robot directly behind it facing the yellow goal.
-The robot must reach the yellow goal with the ball by dribbling the ball enter in it and enter the goal with it, by crossing at least once the line between two obstacles and by avoiding touching all obstacles.
+The ball is randomly chosen and is placed at the center of the penalty area line and the robot directly behind it facing the yellow goal.
+The robot must reach the yellow goal with the ball by dribbling the ball and enter the goal with it, by crossing at least once the line between two obstacles and by avoiding touching all obstacles.
 This means that it is not allowed to walk either left or right around the cluster of obstacle poles to reach the goal.
 The robot must dribble the ball through the obstacles in the goal.
 A minimum of 10 touches/kicks with a ball movement of at least one robot's foot length is required before the ball is moved over the goal line.